A Systematic Survey on Deep Generative Models for Graph Generation

 To this end, this paper provides a systematic review of deep generative models for graph generation.
-We categorize methods and problems based on the challenges they address, discuss their underlying assumptions, and compare their advantages and disadvantages.
 The goal is to help interdisciplinary researchers choose appropriate techniques to solve problems in their applications domains, and more importantly, to help graph generation researchers understand the basic principles as well as identify open research opportunities in deep graph generation domain.
 As far as we know, this is the first comprehensive survey on deep generative models for graph generation.
-Below, we summarize the major contributions of this survey: \begin{itemize} \item We propose a taxonomy of deep generative models for graph generation categorized by problem settings and methodologies.
-The drawbacks, advantages, relations, and difference among different subcategories have been introduced. \item We provide a detailed description, analysis, and comparison of deep generative models for graph generation as well as the deep generative models on which they are based. \item We summarize and categorize the existing evaluation procedures and metrics of deep generative models for graph generation. \item We introduce existing application domains of deep generative models for graph generation as well as the potential benefits and opportunities they bring into the application domains. \item We suggest several open problems and promising future research directions in the field of deep generative models for graph generation. \end{itemize}
+Below, we summarize the major contributions of this survey: \begin{itemize}[leftmargin=*] \item We propose a taxonomy of deep generative models for graph generation categorized by problem settings and methodologies.
+The drawbacks, advantages, and relations among different subcategories have been introduced. \item We provide a detailed description, analysis, and comparison of deep generative models for graph generation as well as the base deep generative models. \item We summarize and categorize the existing evaluation procedures and metrics, the benchmark datasets and the corresponding results of deep generative models for graph generation tasks. \item We introduce existing application domains of deep generative models for graphs as well as the potential benefits and opportunities they bring into these applications. \item We suggest several open problems and promising future research directions in the field of deep generative models for graph generation. \end{itemize}